Research Conflicts of Interest

-- A financial interest consisting of one or more of the following interests of the Investigator (and/or those of the Investigator’s spouse and/or dependent children) that reasonably appears to be related to the Investigator’s institutional responsibilities:
+"Significant Financial Interest" A financial interest consisting of one or more of the following interest of the Investigator (and/or those of the Investigator's spouse and/or dependent children) that reasonably appears to be related to the Investigator's institutional responsibilities:

-- With regard to any publicly traded entity, a significant financial interest exists if the value of any remuneration received from the entity in the twelve months preceding the disclosure and the value of any equity interest in the entity as of the date of the disclosure, when aggregated, exceeds $5,000.
-For purposes of this definition, remuneration includes salary and any payment for services not otherwise identified as salary (e.g., consulting fees, honoraria, paid authorship, travel reimbursement).
-Equity Interests includes any stock, stock option, or other ownership interest, as determined through reference to public prices or other reasonable measures of fair market value.
+- Includes salary and any payment for services not otherwise identified as salary (e.g., consulting fees, honoraria, paid authorship, travel, reimbursement).
+Equity Interests include any stock, stock option, or other ownership interest, as determined through reference to public prices or other reasonable measures of fair market value.

-- With regard to any non-publicly traded entity, a significant financial interest exists if the value of any remuneration received from the entity in the twelve months preceding the disclosure, when aggregated, exceeds $5,000, or the Investigator (or the Investigator’s spouse or dependent children) holds any equity interest.
+- Remuneration received from the entity in the twelve months preceding the disclosure, when aggregated, exceeds $5,000, or the Investigator (or the Investigator’s spouse of dependent children) holds any equity interest.

-- For PHS-funded investigators, any reimbursed travel or sponsored travel (i.e., that which is paid on behalf of the Investigator so that the exact monetary value may not be readily available) related to their institutional responsibilities.
+- Any reimbursed or sponsored travel (i.e., that which is paid on behalf of the investigator so that the exact monetary value may not be readily available) related to their institutional responsibilities.

-- Income from service on advisory committees or review panels for a federal, state or local government agency, an Institution of higher education, an academic teaching hospital, a medical center, or a research institute that is affiliated with an Institution of higher education.
+- Income from service on advisory committees or review panels for sponsored by a federal, state or local agency, an Institution of higher education, an academic teaching hospital, a medical center, or a research institute that is affiliated with an Institution of higher education;

-- For PHS-funded investigators, travel that is reimbursed or sponsored by a Federal, state, or local government agency, an Institution of higher education, an academic teaching hospital, a medical center, or a research institute that is affiliated with an Institution of higher education.
+- Travel that is reimbursed or sponsored by a sponsored by a federal, state or local agency, an institution of higher education, an academic teaching hospital, a medical center, or a research institute that is affiliated with an institution of higher education;

 All NIU PHS-funded investigators must comply with the following requirements: